 People with high stress levels or a history of other sleep interruptions seem to be at a higher risk of having exploding head syndrome.
-While doctors used to think it was more common in older adults and women, newer research suggests it’s fairly common in college students as well.
+While doctors used to think it was more common in older adults and women, newer research suggests it’s in college students as well.

 If you have symptoms of exploding head syndrome, you doctor might refer you to a sleep specialist.
 You may be asked to keep a sleep diary of your symptoms, as well as keep track of your dietary habits and emotional states, every night for a few weeks.

 In some cases, you may need to spend a night in a sleep laboratory.
 There, a sleep specialist can conduct polysomnographic testing to evaluate various things happening in your body simultaneously while you sleep.
 This includes your neurological activity with an electroencephalogram, to try to pinpoint the cause.

 There’s no standard treatment for exploding head syndrome.
 Your treatment plan will depend on your age, other symptoms, and the degree to which your symptoms impact your life.

 For some, certain types of medication can help.
 These include medications that influence neurological activity, such as anticonvulsants and tricyclic antidepressants.
 Calcium channel blockers may also help.

 For some people, simply finding out that this condition is generally not harmful and not a reason to be overly concerned is enough to improve symptoms.